Hassan97-js/storeAPI/README.md

+# Store API:
-# Store API is just an E-commerce (JSON file)  API that I and my team created for development purpose. :)
+- is just an E-commerce (JSON file)  API that I and my team created for development purpose. :)